kruug/manjarno/README.md

 It happened again, now at three times and counting.
 [16] Fourth time is the charm!
 [17]
 Fifth time the certificate has been allowed to expire.
-[18]
+[18] On 2022-11-05 the SSL certificate expired and instead of resolving the issue, they decided to delete the archives.
+[20]

 # DDoS'ing the AUR